bluebird75/luaunit/doc/index.rst

 Because LuaUnit was forked and released as some 2.x version, version number is now jumping to 3.0 .

-* full documentation available in text, html and pdf at read-the-docs.org
+* full documentation available in text, html and pdf at http://luaunit.read-the-docs.org
-* new output format: JUnit, compatible with Bamboo and other CI platforms
+* new output format: JUnit, compatible with Bamboo and other CI platforms.
+See `Output formats`_
 * much better table assertions
 * new assertions for strings, with patterns and case insensitivity: assertStrContains, assertNotStrContains, assertNotStrIContains, assertStrIContains, assertStrMatches